HooriyaAhmed/Python/polymophism.md

 Usage:
 calc = Calculator()

-print(calc.add(2, 3))      # 5
+print(calc.add(2, 3))
-print(calc.add(2, 3, 4))    # 9
+print(calc.add(2, 3, 4))
+Output:
+5
+9
+Key Points:

-✔ Same method name
+Same method name
-✔ Works with different inputs using default arguments
+Different number of inputs handled using default parameters Not natively supported like Java/C++

-🔹 3.
-Duck Typing (Python Special Feature 🐍)
+3. Duck Typing (Pythonic Polymorphism)

-👉 “If it behaves like the required object, we use it.”
+In Python, the type of object is not important.
+What matters is whether the object has the required method or behavior.

 Example:
 class Dog: